How to start a sports memoir—examples from the stars

 The “how to start a sports memoir” question can be answered in many ways.
 You can start with a key moment in an important game or meet; begin in the locker room just before the big game; start with the childhood you dedicated to training; begin at the end, with your retirement, and more.

-All these options, and others, work, as you can see in the examples below.
+All these options work, as you can see in the examples below.

 1. Start a sports memoir when you’re down and likely out